sherman6/tutorials/README.md

 ___

 Welcome to the tutorials repository.
-Here, I will demonstrate tips and tricks which will hopefully help others troubleshoot code in various programming languages.
+Here, I demonstrate tips and tricks which will hopefully help others troubleshoot code in various programming languages.

-## Purpose:
+## Purpose

 As much as I can, I'll show examples of things that __don't__ work, and explain the resulting error messages.
 In my experience, seeing examples of __<font color='maroon'>"the wrong way"</font>__ to code is just as educational as seeing __<font color='green'>"the right way"</font>__ to code.
 In modern coding languages, there is often more than one way to achieve something, and therefore often multiple ways to get stuck ☹.